lfdelzam/EMAGC/docs/source/index.rst

 It predicts genes from Eukaryotic MAGs.

 * It first trains Augustus through `BUSCO <https://busco.ezlab.org/busco_userguide.html/>`_.
-* Then, it predicts genes from contigs longer than a specific size (defined by the user) using Augustus in the `MAKER <https://yandell-lab.org/software/maker.html/>`_.
+* Then, it predicts genes from contigs longer than a specific size (defined by the user) using Augustus in `MAKER <https://yandell-lab.org/software/maker.html/>`_.
 * The resulting genes are used to train SNAP through MAKER.
 * After SNAP training, genes are called from all contigs using SNAP and AUGUSTUS in MAKER.
 * The predicted proteins are then annotated against the `Pfam <https://pfam.xfam.org/>`_ database using `hmmsearch <http://eddylab.org/software/hmmer3/3.1b2/Userguide.pdf/>`_